robert-hh/RP2040-Examples/pulses/README.md

 - put_pin: A machine.Pin object used to send pulses. put_pin should be defined as output pin.
 If set or left as None, the method for sending pulses is not available.
 - frequency: The time tick frequency used to get and put pulses.
 It must be lower than `machine.freq()`.
 The basic timing tick is 1/frequency.
 To avoid problems in calculating an inverse, this parameter is chosen as frequency and not as time unit.

 For getting pulses, state machine 0 is used, for putting it's state machine 4.
 Both state machines are rather large.
 For getting pulses, its 30 instructions, for sending pulses it's 16.
-So there is just some room left for other state machines.
+So there is just some room left for other PIO programs.

 ## 2. Methods